AI researchers translate language into physical movement

 JL2P is in line with previous works that turn words into imagery — like Microsoft’s ObjGAN, which sketches images and storyboards from captions, Disney’s AI that uses words in a script to create storyboards, and Nvidia’s GauGAN, which lets users paint landscapes using paintbrushes labeled with words like “trees,” “mountain,” or “sky.”

 JL2P is able to do things like walk or run, play musical instruments (like a guitar or violin), follow directional instructions (left or right), or control speed (fast or slow).
-The work originally detailed in a paper on arXiv July 2 will be presented by coauthor and CMU Language Technology Institute graduate research assistant Chaitanya Ahuja on September 19 at the International Conference on 3D Vision in Quebec City, Canada.
+The work, originally detailed in a July 2 paper on arXiv.org, will be presented by coauthor and CMU Language Technology Institute researcher Chaitanya Ahuja on September 19 at the International Conference on 3D Vision in Quebec.

 “We first optimize the model to predict 2 time steps conditioned on the complete sentence,” the paper reads.
 “This easy task helps the model learn very short pose sequences, like leg motions for walking, hand motions for waving, and torso motions for bending.
 Once the loss on the validation set starts increasing, we move on to the next stage in the curriculum.
 The model is now given twice the [number] of poses for prediction.”